Headscratchers: Doctor Who Series 1

 - Remember that room where eventually the Dalek uses the sprinklers to electrocute everybody?
 What was up with the Dalek's entrance?
 It just rolls in, really slowly, in full view of the soldiers.
 And for like 30 seconds, nobody fires a weapon.
 What was everybody waiting for?

-- They obviously wanted to attack it from all sides, so they wait for him to come completely into the middle of the room then fire it from all sides.
+- They obviously wanted to attack it from all sides, so they waited for it to come completely into the middle of the room then fired at it from all sides.

-- When the Dalek gets loose, we're told that we can't evacuate because "the helipad doesn't have power".
+- When the Dalek gets loose, we're told that they can't evacuate because "the helipad doesn't have power."
 Why the frick would it need power?
 It's a helipad.
 The question is whether the helicopter has power (aka fuel), and of course that's not directly related to the main electric power of the base, now is it?

-- It could also be other necessary functions.
+- It could also need power for other necessary functions.
 Maybe the tank isn't full and the fuel pump needs power to work?
-Contacting local air traffic control and checking radar so the helicopter takes off straight into over head traffic should also need power.
+Contacting local air traffic control and checking radar so the helicopter doesn't take off straight into overhead traffic should also need power.